-Dorothy Charach is an associate in our Litigation Group in Toronto.
+Dorothy Charach is a partner in our Litigation Group in Toronto.
 She maintains a broad litigation practice with an emphasis on commercial litigation, professional liability, product liability, class actions, and defamation.

 Dorothy has appeared before several courts and tribunals, including the Ontario Court of Appeal, the Divisional Court of Ontario, the Ontario Superior Court, the Ontario Court of Justice, and the Health Professions Appeal and Review Board.
 She has experience serving as lead counsel at the trial and appellate level.

 Dorothy’s experience includes:

 - Defending multiple physicians in professional liability cases tried by jury;

 - Acting for defendants in class action matters, including pharmaceutical and medical device companies, and financial institutions;

 - Acting for clients in defamation matters, including on behalf of the former CEO of a large public company in a claims hearing under the Companies’ Creditors Arrangement Act;

 - Defending clients in criminal and quasi-criminal proceedings in relation to charges under the Canadian Criminal Code and Ontario’s Provincial Offences Act;

 Dorothy is a member of the teaching team for the Trial Advocacy course at Osgoode Hall Law School.
 She also volunteers as duty counsel for Pro Bono Ontario and assists with McCarthy Tétrault’s pro bono criminal defence program, a partnership with the University of Toronto’s community legal clinic Downtown Legal Services.